skit-ai/tech/_posts/2022-02-15-label-noise-intro.md

-# Investigating Label Noise in our datasets and fixing it
+# Investigating Label Noise in intent classification datasets and fixing it

 ## Introduction